-clinically meaningful differences and biosimilar medicines are interchangeable with their reference products under the supervision of a physician23.
-Since the introduction of the first biosimilar medicine the EU in 2006, biosimilar medicines have already generated more the 400 million patient days of clinical experience worldwide24 and generated savings of about €1.5BN in the EU-5 alone.
-Nevertheless, the future opportunity is even bigger with an expected cumulative spending of €47 BN (2016-2020) on 8 biological medicines 25 that are expected to lose exclusivity in EU-5 only.
-The potential is therefore clear: a 30% reduction in price per treatment day across these 8 key originator biologic medicines, driven by biosimilar competition in the marketplace, could yield cumulative savings for European healthcare systems of about €15 billion over the next five years At the same time, biosimilar medicines also increase patient access to state-of-the-art treatments: the availability of biosimilar filgrastim has ensured 44% more patients in EU-5 gaining earlier access to gold standard medicines between 2006-201426.
+The role of biosimilar medicines in the sustainability of healthcare systems Pharmaceutical science, regulation and policy are rapidly changing areas, particularly in relation to biotechnology, and perhaps most particularly to biologic medicines, including biosimilar medicines.
+Biologic medicines currently represent around 30% of pharmaceutical sales in Europe and their importance is growing.
+Over the last 10 years, the growth rate of the biologic market has continuously outstripped the growth rate of the total pharmaceutical market.
+Since the introduction of the first biosimilar medicine the EU in 2006, biosimilar medicines have already generated more the 700 million patient days of clinical experience worldwide and generated savings of about EUR 1.5 billion in the EU-5 alone.
+Nevertheless, the future opportunity is even bigger with an expected cumulative spending of EUR 47 billion (2016-2020) on 8 biological medicines that are expected to lose exclusivity in EU-5 only.
+The potential is therefore clear: a 30% reduction in price per treatment day across these 8-key originator biologic medicines, driven by biosimilar competition in the marketplace, could yield cumulative savings for European healthcare systems of about EUR 15 billion over the next five years21.
+At the same time, biosimilar medicines also increase patient access to state-of-the-art treatments: the availability of biosimilar filgrastim has ensured 122% more patients in EU gaining earlier access to gold standard medicines between 2006-201622.
 The EU is also a leading industrial base for the research and development of biologic, including biosimilar, medicines, thanks to the robust regulatory framework.
 This EU know-how is something we can be proud of and we should eagerly defend our leading role in this key area: 16 countries in Europe have manufacturing sites of EU approved biosimilar medicines or products under development or evaluation.
 Biosimilar medicines bring competition to the market and create access to treatment.
-At the moment, the opportunity of biosimilar medicines is not grasped by all European countries and this is demonstrated by the significant variation in the use of biosimilar medicines across Europe (see figure 7).
+At the moment, the opportunity of biosimilar medicines is not grasped by all European countries and this is demonstrated by the significant variation in the use of biosimilar medicines across Europe (see Figure 7).
 It is clear that the European governments must increase their efforts to support the medical use of biosimilar medicines to make sure they will continually benefit.
-Gainsharing models, where the benefits from the use of biosimilar medicines are shared between different stakeholders (i.e. patients, physicians, payers and manufacturers) have demonstrated to be the most successful policies to increase the use of biosimilar medicines.
-23 QuintilesIMS Report.
-Delivering on the potential of biosimilar medicines.
-2016.
+Benefit sharing models, where the advantages from the use of biosimilar medicines are well understood and shared between different stakeholders (i.e. patients, physicians, hospitals, payers and manufacturers) have demonstrated to be the most successful policies to increase the use of biosimilar medicines.
+18 Committee for Medicinal Products for Human Use (CHMP).
+Guideline on similar biological medicinal products.
+(2014).
+19 Cohen, H. P. et al. Switching Reference Medicines to Biosimilars: A Systematic Literature Review of Clinical Outcomes.
+Drugs 78, 463-478 (2018).
+20 Inotai, A. et al. Is there a reason for concern or is it just hype? - A systematic literature review of the clinical consequences of switching from originator biologics to biosimilars.
+Expert Opin.
+Biol.
+Ther.
+17, 915-926 (2017).
+21 Delivering on the Potential of Biosimilar Medicines: The Role of Functioning Competitive Markets.
+IMS Institute for Healthcare Informatics (2016). $^{^{\}rm 22}$ IQVIA.
+Medicines for Europe - Generics and Biosimilars Report.
+(2017).